tsiika/DiscGolf-FrontEnd/README.md

 On second stage React will be implemented to project.

 Third stage of project is to get React talk to back-end.

+Fourth and last stage is to get app up and running in Heroku.

 # Contributors
 List of contributor of this project: